- art gallery

 OUR MISSION: We exist to present, encourage, and promote contemporary First Nations art to a global audience.

-ARTISTIC VISION: We are a presenter of our First Nations artists, encouraging the new works of contemporary artists and presenting their works for the enjoyment of all audiences.
+ARTISTIC VISION: We are a presenter of our First Nations artists, encouraging new works of contemporary art and presenting these works for the enjoyment of all audiences.

 VISION STATEMENT: The Woodland Cultural Centre has been presenting contemporary First Nations artists practicing in all creative fields to local, national, and global audiences for over forty years.
-The context in which works are presented at the Woodland Cultural Centre is unique, as we are a First Nations run arts organization with close ties to our Ongwehongwe community and culture.
-The Woodland Cultural Centre will continue its long history of leading in the presentation of innovative First Nations art both contemporary and traditionally-based forms.
-Our guiding directive is to be a supportive organization of these diverse creations by First Nations artists.
+The context in which works are presented at the Woodland Cultural Centre is unique, as we are a First Nations run arts organization with close ties to our Ongwehongwe communities.

 OUR CORE VALUES:

-· To present exemplary artistic works by First Nations artists to the world
+· Present exemplary artistic works by First Nations artists to the world

-· To support our First Nations artists at every level in their career
+· Support our First Nations artists at every level in their career

-· To be a welcoming resource for artists, organizations, and the general public
+· Be a welcoming resource for artists, organizations, and the general public

-· To contextualize works for the general public from a First Nations perspective
+· Contextualize works for the general public from a First Nations perspective

 In the Beginning